KCLabMTU/pLMSNOSite/README.md

 </p>

 ##  About
 pLMSNOSite is a robust predictor of S-nitrosylation modification sites in protein sequences.
-It employs an intermediate-fusion-based stacked generalization approach to harness the representational power of global contextual embeddings obtained from a transformer protein language model combined with local contextual embeddings from the supervised word embedding layer.
+It employs an intermediate-fusion-based stacked generalization approach to harness the representational power of global contextual embeddings obtained from a transformer protein language model called `ProtT5-XL-UniRef50` combined with local contextual embeddings from the supervised word embedding layer.

 ## Webserver  :globe_with_meridians: